Updated Feb 2020

 - What are your 3 unique differentiators that set you apart from competitors?

 - What is the biggest sales obstacle / customer objection you have?

-So from the start of the video you have clear objectives and USP embedded.
+So from the start of the video you need to have clear objectives and USPs embedded in your thought processes.